Egg roll: Origins

 The origins of the egg roll are unclear and remain disputed.
 Egg rolls are very similar to, but distinct from, the spring rolls served in mainland China; they were first seen in the early 20th century in the United States.

 Andrew Coe, author of Chop Suey: A Cultural History of Chinese Food in the United States, has stated that the modern American egg roll was probably invented at a Chinese restaurant in New York City in the early 1930s, by one of two chefs who both later claimed credit for the creation: Lung Fong of Lung Fong's, or Henry Low of Port Arthur.
-According to Coe, Low's recipe, printed in a 1938 cookbook, Cook at Home in Chinese, included "bamboo shoots, roast pork, shrimp, scallions, water chestnuts, salt, MSG, sugar, palm oil, and pepper;" notably, they did not include cabbage, which is the main filling ingredient in modern egg rolls.
+According to Coe, Low's recipe, printed in a 1938 cookbook, Cook at Home in Chinese, included "bamboo shoots, roast pork, shrimp, scallions, water chestnuts, salt, MSG, sugar, palm oil, and pepper"; they did not include cabbage, which is the main filling ingredient in modern egg rolls.